 For the crafty families, see what other leaf animals you can create, and talk about it in Chinese!

 When we read the Fall of Freddie the Leaf 一片叶子落下来, we used real leaves to talk about the characters in the book and how life changes with seasons.

 Collecting a variety of leaves is also helpful for bringing books to life!

 Related books: Chinese and English Books About Trees and Autumn!

 This activity is the perfect combination of nature, art, recess, and Chinese learning!

-We collected leaves from the park, discussed Autumn in Chinese, and traced the leaves with paint around important Chinese characters.
+We collected leaves from the park and discussed autumn season in Chinese.
+Then my daughter traced the leaves with paint around important Chinese characters.

-For details on how we incorporated spontaneous learning into a regular day, please read: Autumn Leaf Painting & Chinese Literacy.
+Related: For details on how we incorporated spontaneous learning into a regular day, please read Autumn Leaf Painting & Chinese Literacy.